 Well, I’ll make a guess – that’s because building a good online store can still be a difficult and genuinely intimidating task.

 With a bigger market, there’s also more competition, meaning you need to have a good website to be successful.
 I’ve been there – I made both websites that were good-looking and successful, and ones that were really, really bad.

-So, learn from my successes and mistakes.
+So, if you’re looking to start online storefront, learn from my successes and mistakes.
 In this post, I’ll give you a solid guide to get started, as well as some tips on what (not) to do.